Tips

 Installation Menu includes the following items:

-**The items [8] - [11] are displayed on Red Hat Enterprise Linux 8 or later and clone OS of the equivalent OS only.
+**The item [8] is displayed on Red Hat Enterprise Linux 8 or later and clone OS of the equivalent OS only.

 • [1] Agent Installation of required modules for using agents